ros2/design/articles/150_ros_command_line_arguments.md

 ## Precedence order discussion

-There are some issues of the current precedence rules:
+There are some issues with the current precedence rules:

 * Precedence orders for remapping rules and parameter assignments are inconsistent.
 * In the past, inconsistencies were detected between `rclcpp` and `rclpy` ([example issue](https://github.com/ros2/rclcpp/issues/953)).